Storage & Back-up Workflow for Filmmakers

 That’s why it’s imperative to put in place the video storage workflow that works best for you and your budget, including a combination of physical and cloud storage such as MASV Secure Cloud Storage.

 MASV is a large file transfer tool built for filmmakers who need to transfer and ingest large media files — up to 15 TB per file, entirely over the cloud.
-As an added bonus, we save all files transferred — regardless of their size — onto our own cloud server for seven days free as an extra redundancy.
-Those seven days can turn into long-term storage for an added fee of $0.10 per GB/month.
+As an added bonus, we save all files transferred — regardless of their size — onto our own cloud server for 5-7 days free depending on your plan.
+Which you can turn into long-term storage for an added fee of $0.10 per GB/month.

 Using MASV as a file transfer tool and backup failsafe is a strategy used by many of our customers, such as Motion Picture Enterprises,